Lecrapouille/OpenGLCppWrapper/README.md

 OpenGLCppWrapper is a C++11 wrapper API for writing OpenGL `Core Profile` applications in few lines of code.
-It hides for you the complexity of calling OpenGL functions in the correct order: you start with OpenGL shaders (GLSL language) and you finish with filling data in VBOs.
-This API also manages object life time and allows you to manipulate and change GPU data directly from your C++ memory space (CPU): modified data are automatically transmitted to the graphic card memory (GPU).
+It hides for you the complexity of calling in the correct order OpenGL functions.
+In addition you start writing with OpenGL shaders (GLSL language) and you finish with filling data in VBOs.
+This API also manages object life time (construction, destruction) and allows you to manipulate and change GPU data directly from your C++ memory space (CPU): dirty data are automatically transmitted to the graphic card memory (GPU).

+**Warning:** Do not confuse Core Profile OpenGL (>= 2.2) with Legacy OpenGL (<= 2.1).
+This API does not manage OpenGL Legacy but manages OpenGL version >= 3.0.

 **Warning:** This library is not a game engine but just an oriented object wrapper for OpenGL that can be used in a game engine.
 This API, contrary to others C++ OpenGL API really use object oriented and does not just content to give a C++ flavorish name to OpenGL routines.

-**Warning:** Do not confuse Core Profile OpenGL (>= 2.2) with Legacy OpenGL (<= 2.1).
-This API does not manage OpenGL Legacy but manages OpenGL version >= 3.0.

 ## API Documentation

 * [Code Architecture](https://github.com/Lecrapouille/OpenGLCppWrapper/blob/master/doc/Architecture.md)
 * [Examples and tutorials](https://github.com/Lecrapouille/OpenGLCppWrapper/blob/master/examples/README.md)

-## What can you reach with this API ?
+## Explained Hello-world example

-Here is the pseudo C++ code of what you will have to write for many of your 3D scenes.
-You can compare the length of this code with any "hello textured triangle mixed with another color" OpenGL tutorial.
+Here is the pseudo C++ code of what you will have to write for many of your 3D scenes (All examples included in this library follow this pseudo code).
+You can compare the length of this code with any "hello textured triangle" OpenGL tutorial.
+Explanations come after.
+In this document I consider that the reader knows basic OenGL code at least code found in basic tutorials.
-Code explanations come after the pseudo code !
-All examples included in this library follow this pseudo code.

-Firstly let write a basic fragment shader (named `my_vertex_shader.glsl`) largely explained in OpenGL tutorials that you will find on internet: we mix the texel color with an uniform color.
+Firstly let write a basic fragment shader (named `my_fragment_shader.glsl`) ike largely explained in OpenGL tutorials that you will find on internet.
+For the fun, we mix the texel color with an uniform color.

 ```
-my_vertex_shader.glsl
+my_fragment_shader.glsl

 01: #version 330 core
 02: